 Whenever you want a different outcome, you need to do something different.
-Fact.
+Fact - that means change

-We know that change can be one of the most difficult and confronting elements of the healing process but without it, everything will either stay the same or slowly degrade even further.
+We know that change can be one of the most challenging and confronting elements of the healing process, but without it, everything will either stay the same or slowly degrade even further.

-Here’s what we know about change: it’s difficult but not impossible and it’s where the greatest potential for improvement is.
+Here’s what we know about change: it’s difficult but not impossible, and it’s where the most significant potential for improvement is.
 So you begin to make changes and implement the recommendations of your practitioner – but this healing experience is taking waaaaay too long!
-You feel impatient and perhaps even begin to give yourself ‘opt outs’ – reasons why you’re unable to make those changes.
-So here we begin to see a rather unbalanced see-saw where the desire for improvement does not match the perceived difficulty of creating new habits and behaviours.
+You feel impatient and perhaps even start to give yourself ‘opt-outs’ – reasons why you’re unable to make those changes.
+So here we begin to see a somewhat unbalanced see-saw where the desire for improvement does not match the perceived difficulty of creating new habits and behaviours.
 Therein ensues frustration.

-If making the changes required for optimal health were easy you would have done them already, right?
-So if you’re finding it really difficult to implement change it could be because:
+If making the changes required for optimal health was easy, you would have done them already, right?
+So if you’re finding it really difficult to implement change, it could be because:

 - You don’t know what to do

 - You don’t know how to do it

 - You’re unsure about why you need to do it (perhaps there’s an element that doesn’t seem as important, like regular breath work or adding salt to your water – can that REALLY make a difference?)

 - It challenges your social norms (eating different food)